ThomasAIST/ThomasAIST/README.md

 ### Hi there 👋
+I am Thomas from Hong Kong.
+My major is Artificial Intellegence.
+I am interested in learning Chemistry.
+I am currently learning some new chess openings.
+My hobbies are playing the piano, table tennis, boardgames and chess.

 <!--
 **ThomasAIST/ThomasAIST** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.